eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 * create a new workload via the corresponding runtime connector (which creates and starts a state checker)
 * store the new Id and reference to the state checker inside the WorkloadControlLoop

+Comment:
+The `Pending(Starting)` execution state of the workload is kept on a failed retry until the retry limit is exceeded to avoid fast execution state changes on the user side.

 Tags:
 - WorkloadControlLoop